diisat/GenAI_assignments/README.md

-# AIAgent_outfit_assistant
+# GenAI_assignments
-This is a agent assistant project
+This is a repository with the followings projects :
-I'm adding something in this file
+1. AI chatbot app
+2. Doc QnA app
+3. Search Engine app
+4. Doc Summeriser app